ZecM1/Jamb/README.md

 ### JavaScript for Game Logic and Interaction:
 Implements complex game logic, including dice rolls, placeholder inputs, player turn changes and score calculations showcasing a deep understanding of JavaScript.

-### CSS animations:
+### SCSS animations and styling:
-Utilizes CSS for creating smooth and visually appealing animations, enhancing the user experience and making the game more engaging.
+Utilizes SCSS for creating smooth and visually appealing animations and styling, enhancing the user experience and making the game more engaging.

 ### Game Logic Development:
 The project served as a learning platform for understanding JavaScript better, with the game logic being a significant challenge that helped in deepening the understanding of the language.